 After reading the scoop from Bloomberg about Google RankBrain, learning more about it in-depth from expert opinions, and reflecting on how we can use this for our clients I think it‘s time for me to explore it further.
-A major update from Google is a serious matter for digital marketers, so understanding how it works and its effect on SEO is crucial for us to continually provide our clients at Webbuzz with the latest and most potent online strategies.
+A major update from Google is a serious matter for digital marketers, so understanding how it works and its effect on SEO is crucial for us to continually provide our clients at Webbuzz with the latest and best SEO services and strategies.

 So let’s take a closer look into Google RankBrain and understand how it could affect your presence online.